 Receiving in the box: receive the ball in the opposition penalty area (per attacking touch)

 Shooting: shoot the ball except from a penalty (per attacking touch)

 Frequencies of these actions are standardized at each position, and the resulting ratings may have different significances at different positions.
 These ratings are not adjusted for differences between leagues.

 Most of the metrics in this section of the player profiles are self-explanatory.
 Minutes in possession are measured as the cumulative time between actions on the ball by the same team.
 Because of stoppages and loose balls, a typical team might spend a third of the official match time in possession.

-The percentages of expected goals from passing and receiving are from the ball progression model.
+The percentages of expected goals from passing and receiving are from the attacking part of the ball progression model.
+They show how important passing and receiving are, in relative terms, to a player's attacking output in that model.
 The remainder is the percentage of expected goals from individual actions such as winning duels and carrying the ball forward.

 The involvement metrics measure a player's participation in moves (in open play) while on the field.
 As well as showing the share of moves leading to shots and goals where the player was involved, the site shows the share of the team's total expected goals (from the shot creation model discussed below) that was generated from moves involving the player.
 The denominators are compiled only from events that occurred while the player was on the field.